This character is a Other Letter and is mainly used in the Katakana script.

 The Wikipedia has the following information about this codepoint:

 I (い in hiragana or イ in katakana) is one of the Japanese kana each of which represents one mora. い is based on the sōsho style of the kanji character 以, and イ is from the radical (left part) of the kanji character 伊.
-In the modern Japanese system of sound order, it occupies the second position of the syllable chart, between あ and う.
+In the modern Japanese system of sound order, it occupies the second position of the mora chart, between あ and う.
 Additionally, it is the first letter in Iroha, before ろ.
 Both represent the sound [i].
-In the Ainu language, katakana イ is written as y in their Latin-based syllable chart, and a small ィ after another katakana represents a diphthong.
+In the Ainu language, katakana イ is written as y in their Latin-based mora chart, and a small ィ after another katakana represents a diphthong.